uwarring82/ions-in-freiburg/essays/active-phase-grating-vs.-standard-ramsey.md

 **When Use B does not help:** If the target frequency is already well-resolved by standard Ramsey, or if the additional control complexity introduces errors that exceed the spectral-selectivity gain.

-**This Sail addresses Use B.** The FH24 regime — Raman-driven Ba⁺ transitions, Ω/2π in the low-MHz range, pulse durations ∼100 ns, Δt ∼ 770 ns matched to ω_LF ∼ 2π × 1.3 MHz — is not limited by pulse imperfections.
+**This Sail addresses Use B.** The FH24 regime — Raman-driven Mg⁺ transitions, Ω/2π in the low-MHz range, pulse durations ∼100 ns, Δt ∼ 770 ns matched to ω_LF ∼ 2π × 1.3 MHz — is not limited by pulse imperfections.
 It is limited by the need to resolve motional dynamics stroboscopically.
 The grating framework is the right tool for this regime.

 The two uses are **not mutually exclusive**.
 One could apodise pulse areas for side-lobe suppression (Use B optimisation) while simultaneously phase-stepping for light-shift cancellation (Use A optimisation).
 But the design intents are distinct and should not be conflated in analysis.